Mohamoud Ali Shire: Reign

-Mohamoud Ali Shire served as Sultan of the Warsangali clan during the late 19th century and early 20th century.
+Mohamoud Ali Shire served as Sultan of the Warsengali Sultanate during the late 19th century and early 20th century.

 Dervish movement

 Shire was the father-in-law of Sayyid Mohammed Abdullah Hassan, whose Dervish movement fought a two-decade long war against British, Italian and Ethiopian forces.
 Shire already had four wives of his own.
 He sought to marry Hassan's daughter Faṭmah, offering a bride-price (yarad) of ten camels loaded with draperies and silk, but Hassan refused to give her hand in marriage to Shire.
 The two leaders regularly engaged in trade and political intrigue.

 In 1886, Shire and other elders of the Warsangali clan signed a treaty with the British Empire establishing a protectorate in his territory.
 This came following other protectorate treaties signed by the British Empire and other Somali clans (Habar Awal, Gadabuursi, Habar Toljaala, Habar Gerhajis and Easa).
 During the subsequent power struggle between Hassan's Dervishes and British forces, Shire decided to throw the Warsangali's lot with the former polity.
 In January 1908, his men opened fire on a British ship that was about to land on their littoral.
 After a quarter of a century of holding British forces at bay, the Dervishes were finally defeated in 1920 as a direct consequence of Britain's new policy of aerial bombardment.